-1. Introduction
+1. INTRODUCTION

-In this paper, we consider the relation between circuit complexity and accept indeterministic Turing machine (DTM).
+In this paper, we consider the relation between circuit complexity and accept inputs structure in Hamming space by using almost all monotone circuit that emulate deterministic Turing machine (DTM).
 For example, we analyze Negation HornSAT problem complexity and design new problem that include high complexity of primitive polynomial non linearity.

-Date: 2018-05-27.
+Date: 2018-05-29.